mollykmcglone/slcsp/COMMENTS.md

 ## Run the code

-This code determines the second lowest cost silver plan (SLCSP) for each zipcode in the zips.csv file located at `csv_files/zips.csv`.
+This code determines the second lowest cost silver plan (SLCSP) for each zipcode in the slcsp.csv file located at `csv_files/slcsp.csv`.

 To run the code: